AaronBray/AaronBray.github.io/_posts/2025-09-10-Lazy-Admin.md

 ![img]({{ '/assets/images/2-lazyadmin.png' | relative_url }}){: .center-image }

-Navigating to "/content" show us that this site is running CMS sweetRice and not fully developed Lets see if there are any obvious vulnerabilities that have not yet been patched
+Navigating to "/content" show us that this site is running CMS sweetRice and not fully developed yet Lets see if there are any obvious vulnerabilities that have not yet been patched